Bitcoin Deposits: A Layer 3 Protocol for Zero UTXO Trust-Minimized Lightning Wallets

 - Has sufficient capacity and reserves

-3. Create Lightning payment to destination vault with metadata:
+3. Create keysend payment to destination vault with metadata:

-- Deposit details (eg, public key, fee structures)
+- Deposit details (public key, current fee structures, connection details)

 4. Upon payment confirmation: